PurdueROV-Archive/X8-BattleStation/input/README.md

 #Using the Input Handler
-This should take <5 minutes (assuming you know how to program and you are familiar with C++ syntax)
+This should take less than 5 minutes (assuming you know how to program and are familiar with C++ syntax)

 #include InputHandler.h
 #include KeyMapping.h